1 0

 The history of Māori tools in New Zealand over the past 700 years reflects the intricate relationship between the indigenous Māori culture, their unique worldview, and the community’s evolving practical and spiritual needs.
 Māori tools have been central to their way of life, and their design, function, and cultural significance have evolved over the centuries.

-- Contemporary Māori Tools (Late 20th century to present): In recent decades, Māori tools have continued to evolve, embracing a fusion of traditional and contemporary influences.
-The Māori worldview, which emphasises respect for the environment and the importance of cultural preservation, has played a significant role in developing modern Māori tools.
+• Contemporary Māori Tools (Late 20th century to present): In recent decades, Māori tools have continued to evolve, embracing a fusion of traditional and modern influences.
+The Māori worldview, which emphasises respect for the environment and the importance of cultural preservation, has played a significant role in the development of modern Māori tools.
 These tools often feature intricate carvings and patterns, connecting them to cultural stories and genealogy while also incorporating sustainable practices in their design and production.

 Credit: https://www.stuff.co.nz/life-style/homed/garden/118954011/gardening-taonga-traditional-mori-tools